 This post may contain affiliate links to tours and hotels.
 These help us earn a small commission at no additional charge to you.

-A welcome respite from the hustle and bustle of the ‘new’ Panama, Casco Viejo in Panama City (also known as San Felipe) oozes colonial charm, with its colourful alleys and historic square.
-Literally a tale of two cities, whilst quaint and quiet by day, Casco Viejo comes alive at night with an array of rooftop bars and clubs.
+A welcome respite from the hustle and bustle of the ‘new’ Panama, Casco Viejo (also known as Casco Antiguo) in Panama City oozes colonial charm, with its colourful alleys and historic square.

 Things to do in Casco Viejo, Panama City